Bartlesville Radio » News » PODCAST: Afghanistan Fallout: Luke Holland w/Sen Inhofe‘s Office

 Joining Bartlesville Radio for a special podcast was Luke Holland with US Senator Jum Inhofe's Office.

-Holland told us of a closed-door meeting with the top-ranking U.S. general in Afghanistan until July left U.S. Sen. Jim Inhofe with more questions, the senior Republican on the Senate Armed Services Committee said Tuesday.
+Holland told us of a closed-door meeting with the top-ranking U.S. general in Afghanistan until July that left U.S. Sen. Jim Inhofe with more questions, the senior Republican on the Senate Armed Services Committee.

 “We have a lot more questions,” Inhofe said during a press conference after the committee’s classified briefing with Gen. Austin “Scott” Miller.
 “I hope they have some answers.”